jaredalonzo/algolia-tam-assignment/README.md

 I have implemented this assignment in a docker container.
 To start:

 * Clone the repo and open it using a docker container
+* Add .env variable and your own App ID, API key, and Index name
 * Run the markdown.py script to process and transform the products.json index
 * Front-end app:
   * Run npm install